pcalatayud-prog/pablocalatayud.github.io/about.md

 ## Current Situation

 I work as a freelance in UpWork.
-I work in data science, python and finance projects
+I work with python and jupyter notebooks in finance and data science projects.

 I am seeking a challenging position in the data science industry where I can utilize my skills and continue to grow!